fatmakahveci/fatmakahveci.com-sources/content/aws note/certified_solutions_architect-associate.md

 - [AWS Snow Family](https://aws.amazon.com/snow/) is a group of devices that transport data in and out of AWS.
 Its devices are physical devices.

 #### 6.12.8 <span id="90">AWS Transfer Family</span>

+- [AWS Transfer Family](https://docs.aws.amazon.com/transfer/latest/userguide/what-is-aws-transfer-family.html) is a secure transfer service that enables you to transfer files in and out of the AWS storage services.

 ### 6.13 Networking and Content Delivery